boyscout99/microservice-demo/README.md

 To push Docker images in the Container Registry at `gcr.io/<your_project_name>` you will need to authenticate Docker to the Registry.
 You can follow the [official documentation](https://cloud.google.com/artifact-registry/docs/docker/authentication) to show how to authenticate or simply run `gcloud auth configure-docker`.

-To enable Kubernetes pull the container images from your private Container Registry you have to create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/)
+To enable Kubernetes to pull the container images from your private Container Registry you have to create a JSON key file and embed it as a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+[Create a Service Account](https://cloud.google.com/iam/docs/service-accounts-create) with Viewer permissions and create the key file to be stored in `/keys/` with  `gcloud iam service-accounts keys create KEY_FILE --iam-account=SA_NAME@PROJECT_ID.iam.gserviceaccount.com`.

-Point to the key file from a service account with Viewer permissions and name it `gcr-json-key` To create a secret for Kubernetes
+With Kubernetes point to the key file to create a secret and name it `gcr-json-key` You will need to run the following command both for the `defaul` namespace and `rl-agent` so that both namespaces will be able to pull the needed images.
 ```
 kubectl create secret docker-registry gcr-json-key \
 --docker-server=gcr.io \